Azure/application-gateway-kubernetes-ingress/docs/troubleshooting.md

 EOF
 ```

-To install the sample Kubernetes app defined above - copy and paste all lines at once from the
+Copy and paste all lines at once from the
 script above into a [Azure Cloud Shell](https://shell.azure.com/).
 Please ensure the entire
 command is copied - starting with `cat` and including the last `EOF`.